 It is important to note that if we recommend a sanction of suspension or expulsion in an administrative meeting, the student may choose to accept that consequence or an alternate adjudication method.
 In other words, a student has to agree to a suspension or expulsion in the administrative meeting for it to happen immediately.

 Will this process require a lot of my time?

 Typically, it only requires the amount of time that it takes for you to gather and submit information/documentation.
 At times, a staff member may call or email you for additional details and information.
 If the case goes before the University Discipline Committee or through the UAPA process, you will be required to appear as a witness.
 The majority of our cases are handled administratively without going to a committee hearing.

 What should I do if a student I referred drops my course?

 You should still refer the student.
 Our office will still follow up on the case.

 Am I required to meet with the student?

 It is always best to communicate clearly with your students including your concerns about their behavior.
 If you decide to send a referral, you should attempt to inform the student of the allegation and notify the student that the information has been forwarded to the Office of Student Conduct.
 Should you decide to meet with the student, you are required to comply with the following procedures:

-- the student will be presented with all evidence in the knowledge or possession of the instructor which tends to support the allegation(s) of academic misconduct; and
+- The student will be presented with all evidence in the knowledge or possession of the instructor which tends to support the allegation(s) of academic misconduct.

 Is the student allowed to stay in class while the case is under investigation?